 The following procedure will be followed: a) All exhibits will be assembled in 3-ring binders, marked as listed in the Joint Proposed Final Pretrial Statement, with each exhibit bearing a numbered exhibit sticker and with the same number on a tab extended beyond the binder on the right side thereof.
 Each page of a multi-page exhibit shall be numbered with a distinctive number (e.g., as applied by a BATES numbering machine).

-Joint exhibits will be designated JX on white exhibit labels; plaintiff exhibits will be designated PX on yellow exhibit labels; and defendant exhibits will be designated DX on blue exhibit labels.
+Joint exhibits will be designated JX #; plaintiff exhibits will be designated PX #; and defendant exhibits will be designated DX # .
+Counsel must use Arabic numbers.
 Third-party exhibits may be numbered with a distinctive identifying letter prefix.

-Any exhibits produced for the first time during trial shall be properly marked and shown to opposing counsel BEFORE counsel poses a question to a witness.
-Exhibits which are produced for the first time during trial, as in the case of exhibits used for impeachment, shall be tendered to the Court's Courtroom Deputy for marking and then copies should be provided to opposing counsel, the Court and the Court's Law Clerk.
+Except for good cause shown, the Court will not permit the introduction of any exhibits unless they have been listed in the pretrial order, with the exception of exhibits to be used solely for the purpose of impeachment, which shall be properly marked and shown to opposing counsel BEFORE counsel poses a question to a witness.
+Such exhibits shall be tendered to the Court's Courtroom Deputy for marking and then copies should be provided to opposing counsel, the Court and the Court's Law Clerk.